 Danielle Barbian, Nick Hudson, Luke Nofsinger, and Kelly O’Shaughnessy bested teams from other elite graduate sports business programs representing colleges and universities across the country, including Temple University, University of South Carolina, Ohio University, University of South Florida, University of Nebraska at Lincoln, George Washington University, and Long Beach State University.

-The 2017 case focused on driving ticketing and partnership revenue for Major League Soccer team Sporting Kansas City by leveraging a new strategic partnership with SeatGeek, a search engine for sports and concert events on the secondary ticket market.
+The 2017 case, which was written by Warsaw Center alumnus Ian Campbell ’09—now director of club services for the Major League Soccer (MLS)—focused on driving ticketing and partnership revenue for MLS team Sporting Kansas City by leveraging a new strategic partnership with SeatGeek, a search engine for sports and concert events on the secondary ticket market.